 As a way to help bridge the human resource gap in the health sector, AIHA worked closely with Tanzania’s Department of Social Welfare and our partners at the Institute of Social Work and the University of Illinois at Chicago’s Jane Addams College of Social Work and Midwest AIDS Training and Education Center to pilot a mid-level Social Welfare Assistant (SWA) Training Program in 2012.
-To date, 96 SWAs have been graduated from Kisangara Institute of Social Welfare with some deployed at the ward level providing case management services to OVCs and supportive supervision to PSWs.
+Finally, a total of 617 social workers were trained on competencies including leadership, disaster management, prevention and response to gender-based violence, comprehensive HIV/AIDS and other health care for key populations, and scholarly writing.

 AIHA’s support to equip ISW and eleven other schools of social work in Tanzania effectively strengthened the quality of social work education through curricula standardization and faculty development.
 Starting with only one accredited school of social work offering Bachelor of Social Work in 2006, social work education in Tanzania has expanded to 12 schools of social work, each utilizing standardized and accredited social work curricula and other standardized tools including field practicum guide, and offering multiple degree programs from the certificate level all the way to the PhD level.